volodymyr2126/cli-docx-templator/README.md

 - Automatically replaces placeholders with CSV values.
 - Supports batch processing: creates one output document per CSV row.
 - Allows customizing output filenames using patterns (e.g., `output_{name}_{id}.docx`).
+- Supports dry-run mode to preview what would be generated without writing files.
+- Allows processing a single row from the CSV by its index.

 ---